benmvp/slides/2023/connecttech/divops.md

 - Personally, I was hesitant/afraid to get into it
 - Didn't do it all at once
 - But slowly started building experience and expertise
+- I want to encourage you
+  - It's not janitorial work
+  - Don't have to feel like it's a tangent
+  - It's a legit field of FE development
+- That's why I'm trying to bring awareness to it
+  - And really legitimize it
+- I'm waiting for the time where I don't just see...
+  - A FE job posting with these skills
+  - But an actual "DivOps Engineer" role
+  - One day...

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->